 Facial Recognition in Classes: No More Escape

-Educational institutions around the world are adapting to new technologies to be able to provide better education and all-round development to their students.
+Educational institutions around the world are adapting to new technologies to be able to provide better education and all-around development to their students.
 With the tuition fees at an all-time high, they have to ensure that the students are following the rules of the institution so as to increase the quality of the education being provided.
-From tagging students electronically to installing cameras in the lecture halls, they are leaving no stones unturned.
+From tagging students electronically to installing cameras in the lecture halls, they are leaving no stone unturned.
 Among the many measures, the most important are the rules regarding attendance.
-It is an essential part of any students education to attend classes and to be on time.
+It is an essential part of any student’s education to attend classes and be on time.

 Facial Recognition Gives Power Back to the Teacher